Did you know that not all snakes lay eggs?

 Breeds of Snakes the Give Live Birth

-Now that you have a keen understanding of the difference between live bearing snakes and those that lay a clutch of eggs, let’s dive into discussing the various different viviparous breeds!
+Now that you have a keen understanding of the difference between live bearing female snakes and those that lay a clutch of eggs, let’s dive into discussing the various different viviparous breeds!

 Rinkhals, also known as ring-necked spitting cobras, are ovoviviparous.
 They are closely related to true cobras, but all true cobras lay eggs – they are oviparous.